radams15/CircuitTesterDocs/Design/docs/algorithms.md

 # Algorithms

-The most complex part of my program is the circuit simulation code, which uses linear algebra to find the currents and voltages at different parts of the circuit.
+The most complex part of my program is the circuit simulation section, which uses linear algebra and matrices to find the currents and voltages at different parts of the circuit.

 I will use modified nodal analysis (MNA) and Kirchhoff's laws to work out currents and